 At one point, a character introduces himself and begs the onlookers not to overfish him.
 Later, when he's offered sushi, he identifies the fish as "the guy who taught me how to ride a motorcycle".
 Said fish then gets a full flashback treatment.
 The fact that many types of fish naturally eat other fish is never mentioned.

 A Human/Mermaid version comes up early in the show: the merpeople have taken over Nagasumi's school (don't ask), and one of them, Nakajima, an octopus mermaid who's only ever seen in his octopus form and is almost always missing a few tentacles, teaches the home economics class.
 Teaching the students how to cook octopus.
 With what's heavily implied to be his own severed tentacles.
 Nagasumi passes on eating the result, just in case.

-In Tatsuyama Sayuri's Happy Happy Clover, all of the animals in Crescent Forest live in some form of harmony with each other, and predators like foxes and owls don't seem to eat meat.
+In Tatsuyama Sayuri's Happy Happy Clover, all of the animals (Especially Rabbits and Squirrels) in Crescent Forest live in some form of harmony with each other, and predators like foxes and owls don't seem to eat meat.
 Heck one of the main characters is an owl named Professor Hoot who the Forest's teacher and doctor.
 While Cinnamon The Fox and Twirl The Squirrel can sometimes get along with each other but mostly cause arguments with one another.